mikellykels/PersonalWebsite/content/about/index.md

 title: 'About Me'
 avatar: './me.jpg'
 skills:
+  - Unreal Engine
   - C++
+  - Maya
   - JavaScript
-  - Unreal Engine
+  - Substance Painter
   - TypeScript
-  - Maya
+  - MotionBuilder
   - ReactJS
-  - Substance Painter
 ---

 Hello there!
 I'm Mikaela, but you can call me Kelly.
 I'm a self-taught frontend software engineer with a deep passion for video games.
 My journey into the world of gaming began with classics like Hexen and Doom during family LAN parties and the original Nintendo console.